College of Human Environmental Sciences

 Undergraduate students who have been admitted to the University after attending another college may request a social work major.
 Those who have completed more than 55 credits need a GPA of 2.5 or higher on all college work attempted.

-Professional advising staff in the Student Services Office assists the students in planning their college programs.
+Professional advising staff in the Student Services Office assist the students in planning their college programs.

-Students earning credit from another institution will have a transfer equivalencies form completed by faculty for course work in their professional program.
-Transfer work is evaluated by the Office of Admissions.
+Students earning credit from another institution will have transfer equivalencies evaluated by faculty for course work in their professional program.
+Transfer work is evaluated by the Office of Admissions for General Education credit.
 The HES Office of Student Services determines how transferred courses fit into a particular degree program.

 It is the student’s responsibility to initiate a graduation check to be certain that all requirements are met.
-An application for graduation should be submitted to the HES Student Services Office the semester preceding graduation.
+The request for graduation should be submitted to the HES Student Services Office the semester preceding graduation.
 The application is available online at: http://hes.missouri.edu/students_evalforgrad.html

 Career services cover a spectrum of career programs.
 These include business, education and agriculture career services offices on the campus.
-The Student Services Office and individual advisers provide information regarding procedures.
-Career exploration and preparation information may be obtained in the Career Center.
+The Student Services Office and individual advisors provide information regarding procedures.
+Career exploration and preparation information may be obtained in the Career Center as well.